History

 Frank McCoy & the Vernon Orioles

 Back in 1966, Frank McCoy Sr. formed, sponsored, and managed the Vernon Orioles.
 McCoy, a Hartford attorney and later a four-term Mayor of Vernon, managed the team until 1998.
 Known as “Mr. Vernon Oriole” McCoy served as GHTBL Vice President until his passing in 2010.
 Thanks to McCoy, the Vernon Orioles are the longest franchise in league history and have become one of the most successful GHTBL franchises of all-time.
 Players like Alan Putz, Joe Calaci and Steve Krajewski were a few of the great Vernon Orioles through the years.
-Nowadays, the Orioles are now led by Manager Jack Ceppetelli who has recently earned a streak of seven seasons with a league title.
+Nowadays, the Orioles are led by Manager Jack Ceppetelli who recently earned 7 straight league titles.

 Frank McCoy and his Vernon Orioles.